SCOPE OF WORK

 North Shields (County Road 17) is a major arterial connection between Fort Collins and northern portions of unincorporated Larimer County.
 It is often utilized by regional traffic from / to US 287.
 The corridor is also a major access point for the regional Poudre River Trail.

 This narrow, 2-lane roadway carries more than 9,000 vehicles per day without turn lanes for accesses, adequate shoulders, bike lanes, or pedestrian facilities.
 The access to the Poudre River Trail is ill-defined without dedicated parking or bike/pedestrian facilities.
 There are more than 30 access points along the corridor in less than one mile.
 There have been 21 crashes in the corridor in the last 5 years, including 4 in 2010.
 The project goal is to separate the various modes of travel (vehicles, bikes, and pedestrians) and provide a refuge for turning vehicles.
 The details of the improvements have not yet been identified.

 Larimer County has applied for and received three federal grants to make improvements to this segment of North Shields.
 One grant is to replace the bridge over the Poudre River, another is to make improvements to Shields Street between the Arthur Ditch and Willox Lane and the third is to provide an area for a trailhead/parking area for the Poudre River Trail.
 Further information on this project can be found on the project web page.

 The first open house was held on June 16, 2011 for interested citizens to learn more about the project and ask questions and/or offer suggestions.
-Interwest Consulting Group has been selected for the design of the project.
+Interwest Consulting Group was selected for the design of the project.
 The second open house to discuss design options was held on August 8, 2012.
-Preliminary design is complete.
-Final design is complete and right-of-way acquisition and utility relocate coordination are underway.
-Construction is scheduled for January through June of 2015 due to unanticipated issues with historic properties.

 CONTACTRon Winne, Project Manager